Let me guess.

 Upgrade Your Webhosting

 As your traffic grows you’ll want to upgrade your plan and may consider moving to your own server, which you can do with SiteGround (affiliate link) or web hosts dedicated to blogging and WordPress, such as WPEngine (affiliate link) and Synthesis at Copyblogger Media.
 Both are expensive, but the peace of mind and higher-level customer support for a large site that hosts your business, community and products are worth it.

 Upgrade Your Site Protection

 As your blog gains traffic and becomes known, expect the hack attacks.
 It’s not pretty and can destroy overnight the goodwill you earned with your readers and subscribers.
-Sucuri (affiliate link) cleaned up the nasties when BBT was hacked last year, and continues to keep them at bay.
+Sucuri (affiliate link) cleaned up the nasties when Smart Blogger was hacked last year, and continues to keep them at bay.
 It’s expensive, but not as expensive as losing hundreds of subscribers it took months to win over.